Xylopyrographer/STAC/README.md

 All of these can be installed using the Arduino IDE Library Manager.

-When compiling, you may see an message that JC_Button may not work as expected with the ESP32.
+When compiling, you may see a message that JC_Button may not work as expected with the ESP32.
 This can be ignored.
 <br>

 ### Build System Compatibility:

 This sketch has been built and tested using:

-+ arduino-esp32 core version 2.0.3
++ arduino-esp32 core versions 2.0.3 and 2.0.4
-  + this is the minimum required core version; _older cores will not work_.
+  + core v2.0.3 is the minimum required. *Older cores will not work*.
 + Arduino IDE version 1.8.19
 + Arduino IDE version 2.0.0-rc8
 + Visual Studio Code version 1.68.1 (macOS)
     - using Microsoft Arduino extension version 0.4.12
 + Depending on how support for the ATOM Matrix was added, selecting either the M5Stick-C, or the M5Stack-ATOM as the target board should work.
++ To compile, make sure the `STACLib` folder is located in the same folder as the `STAC.ino` file.

 ### Revision History
-**2022-07-01:** Revised arduino-esp32 core compatibility information.
+**2022-07-09:** Revised arduino-esp32 core compatibility information.
 Added required libraries.<br>
 **2022-01-04:** Added information on Peripheral Mode.
 Minor format changes.<br>
 **2021-05-20:** Direction to use the `Release` version in place of the `main` branch.<br>
 **2021-04-07:** Delete config info.
 Minor format changes.<br>